microsoft/symphony/docs/GETTING_STARTED.md

 ### Existing Container Registry

 When the acr is deployed using symphony, eshop images will be pushed.
 One for the API and one for the Web.
-The repo can be cloned from here: `https://github.com/dotnet-architecture/eShopOnWeb.git`.
+The repo can be cloned from here: `https://github.com/dotnet-architecture/eShopOnWeb.git` but note these images are not a part of symphony itself.
 You can then build and push the containers to your acr.
 Below are some commands to start with:

 ```bash
 RG_NAME=${Enter your resource group name}